robfatland/ops/friction/README.md

 ## Overview

-Nobody needs another weight loss book but I do benefit from multiple sources on Youtube rock climbing videos; so if this has relevance as such: So much the better.
-But this is written by me for me: On how I lost 60 pounds and got healthy without ever eating a salad.
-In fact this README was started when I was down 27 pounds of 60; but having hit the light-at-the-end-of-the-tunnel moment realizing I'm going to get there it is time to start thinking about sustainability.

-## Notes
+I do benefit from multiple sources on Youtube; for example rock climbing videos each have some value.
+Usually.
+Before collecting sources here I will write out my thinking: By me for me.
+I started this at 27 pounds down in a plan to lose 60 *and get healthy otherwise* in the process.
+Motivation is the idea that I have not yet solved the 'sustain' problem.
+The plan of this README is to first outline my current state of thinking, then to collect some external information, then to write out a synthesis to sustain the state of health I am traveling towards.

+## Current state of thinking

 Let's start with a set of 'inputs' around the basic task of becoming and staying healthy.

-### fitness programs, pro and con.
+### fitness program: pro and con.

 - Gym X Fitness Program Y makes two good points that are worth internalizing
   - Satiety or 'feeling full' is a combination of real body stimulus and perception